 3. Verify the ISR hardware model is in compliance with the minimum resource profile.

-4. Feature not compatible with Zone-Based Firewall SYN-cookie and Network Address Translation 64 (NAT64)
+4. The UTD snort engine is not compatible with the Zone-Based Firewall SYN-cookie and the Network Address Translation 64 (NAT64)

-5. Confirm UTD service is started after installation.
+5. Confirm the UTD snort engine service is started after the installation.

 6. During the manual Signature package download, ensure the package has the same version as the Snort engine version.
 The signature package update may fail if there is a version mismatch.

-7. In case of performance issues, use the 'show app-hosting resource' and 'show app-hosting utilization appid ''UTD-NAME' for learning about CPU/Memory/Storage consummation.
+7. In case of performance issues, use the 'show app-hosting resource' and 'show app-hosting utilization appid ''UTD-NAME' for checking the UTD CPU, Memory and Storage space.

 Router#show app-hosting resource